SahilKumar777/College-ERP-Website/README.md

 1. **Dashboard**

+    * Gives the insights of the current important messages from teachers or admin of institute.

+    * Allows internal communication between admin, teachers and students.

 ![Image text](Screenshots/HOD/hodHomepage.jpg)

 2. **Add Student Attendance**
+    * Here the teachers can mark the attendance of all the students of class, whose subjects are assigned to him.

 ![Image text](Screenshots/HOD/updateAttendance.jpg)

 3. **Add Student Result**
+    * Here the teachers can add and update the students results of assigned subjects.

 ![Image text](Screenshots/HOD/updateResult.jpg)

 4. **Add Subject**
+    * This provides the ability to HOD to add new subjects to classes in their department..

 ![Image text](Screenshots/HOD/addSubject.jpg)

 5. **Assign Subject to Teachers**
+    * This gives functionality of assigning subjects to the teachers of any department.

 ![Image text](Screenshots/HOD/assignSubject.jpg)

 6. **View Student Details**
+    * Here the teacher can view the students details as well as the whole class details, it also have a search feature with which the HOD can search details of particular students.

 ![Image text](Screenshots/HOD/techViewStudentDetails.jpg)

 7. **view Self details**
+    * The Teachers can view their own details whenever required.

 ![Image text](Screenshots/HOD/viewSelfDetails.jpg)

 8. **View Self Attemdance**
+    * Here teachers can view their own attendance record in the institution.

 ![Image text](Screenshots/HOD/techViewSelfAttendance.jpg)

 9. **Change Account Password**

+    * HOD can update their password whenever required, It requires old password to reset password.

 ![Image text](Screenshots/HOD/changeTPassword.jpg)

 10. **Logout**
+     * This erp system uses the sessions for secure login and logout.
 ![Image text](Screenshots/Admin/loginPage.jpg)
 <a name="techFunctions"></a>